Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

   USING data::jsonb;
 ```

-The table usage goes up to 1201 MB.
+The table usage goes up to 1201 MB from 981 MB.

 This is a complete overview of the space usage in JSONB on Postgres 9.6.6